ministryofjustice/courtfinder/README.md

   and update the court record with the new MD5 hash

+NOTE: the delete action is not yet implemented

 #### Configuration

 Configuration deatils (endpoint, token, active) are deatils in config/gov_uk_api.yml